Chuks3774/Rushmore-pizzeria-enterprise-db/README.md

 ## RushMore Pizzeria Enterprise Database System (Azure postgreSQL + python + powerBI)
 ### Project Overview

-RushMore Pizzeria started with a simple Python ordering system using a JSON file as storage.
-As the business expanded to multiple locations with thousands of customers, JSON became Slow, Prone to corruption,Not scalable, Impossible to query, Not multi-user.
+RushMore Pizzeria originally operated using a simple Python ordering app backed by a single JSON file.
+While this worked for early prototypes, the business soon expanded into multiple locations, thousands of customers, and fast-growing order volume.
+At that point, JSON became a bottleneck—slow, fragile, and impossible to query or share across users.

-To solve this, I migrated RushMore Pizzeria to a fully-designed PostgreSQL enterprise database deployed in Microsoft Azure, and populated it with 10,000+ rows of realistic, synthetic business data using Python, Faker, and psycopg2, for testing and analysis.
+To support RushMore’s growth, I engineered a complete migration from JSON storage to a full enterprise-grade PostgreSQL database deployed on Microsoft Azure.
+I also generated 10,000+ realistic synthetic records using Python (Faker + psycopg2) to populate the system with production-ready test data.
+Finally, I connected Azure PostgreSQL to Power BI to build interactive dashboards that answer real business questions across sales, customers, inventory, and store performance.

 This README provides: